davidbrowne/dsga/docs/DOCUMENTATION.md

 ```

 ### Vector Constructors
-* **Single Scalar Argument** - the scalar parameter is used to initialize every element of the vector.
+* **Single Scalar Argument** - the scalar parameter must be convertible to the underlying type, and it is used to initialize every element of the vector.

 ```c++
 template <typename U>
 explicit constexpr basic_vector(U value) noexcept;
 ```

 * **Variable Arguments** - any combination of scalar values and vectors can be arguments to the constructor, as long as there is enough data to initialize all the vector elements, and as long as the types are convertible.
-It is fine if a vector argument has more data than needed, as long as some of the data is needed.
+It is fine if a vector argument has more data than necessary to complete the vector initialization, as long as at least some of the data is needed.
 It is an error to pass unused arguments.
-For vectors, each of the combinations is its own constructor for efficient initialization reasons, but the following hypothetical constructor is what it would look like if they were combined into one, behaving the same way as if there were multiple constructors:
+For the vector structs, each of the combinations is its own constructor for efficient initialization reasons, but the following hypothetical constructor is what it would look like if they were combined into one, behaving the same way as if there were multiple constructors:

 ```c++
 // variadic constructor of scalar and vector arguments